changeworld/azure-docs.pl-pl/articles/iot-accelerators/iot-accelerators-remote-monitoring-deploy-local-java.md

 ### <a name="connect-to-the-dashboard"></a>Łączenie do pulpitu nawigacyjnego

-Aby uzyskać dostęp do pulpitu nawigacyjnego rozwiązania monitorowania zdalnego, przejdź do [ http://localhost:9000 ](http://localhost:9000) w przeglądarce.
+Aby uzyskać dostęp do pulpitu nawigacyjnego rozwiązania monitorowania zdalnego, przejdź do protokołu http:\//localhost:9000 w przeglądarce.

 ## <a name="clean-up"></a>Czyszczenie